dherath/dherath.github.io/blog.md

 permalink : /blog/
 ---

 Hi All!
 Thank you for stopping by, as you probably noticed down below is a list of my blog posts that I have written over time.
-I try to be periodic in my writing but usually it doesnt work out so most of the time I tend to churn out a new post every three or four months.
+I try to be periodic in my writing but usually it doesn't work out so most of the time I tend to churn out a new post every three or four months.
 Most of what I write are related to **Computer Science** and the research work I do.
 Happy reading !!!

 <br>